CutRightHand/KeyCaps/README.md

 This is a work in progress.
 There are many things missing.
 Hopefully the list of those things will grow smaller over time.

+Notable TODOs:
+* More profiles (in order of preference: Cherry, OEM, DSA...)
+* Shell the bottoms with stems and support ribs

 ## What is this?

 ![](screenshots/SA.png)

 CadQuery code to generate models of keyboard keycaps in various profiles, and formats.
 This repo hopes to be the